jozefg/blog/about.md

 Hello,

-My name is Danny Gratzer, I am a freshman at Carnegie Mellon University.
+My name is Danny Gratzer, I am a sophomore at Carnegie Mellon University.
 I can be found haunting a coffee shop with a laptop and a cup of black coffee.